 Mathematics is a foundational skill needed for success in today’s increasingly STEM-oriented economy.
 Even at the entry level, many of today’s fastest-growing and highest-paying jobs require proficiency with high school mathematics.

-At McGraw-Hill Education, our mathematics solutions combine advanced learning science insights with classroom-proven curricula and teaching tools to help all students succeed.
+At McGraw-Hill, our mathematics solutions combine advanced learning science insights with classroom-proven curricula and teaching tools to help all students succeed.
 Visit PreK-12 Math Solutions to learn more.